See the various portfolios

 When I was a child, my favorite time of day was when I was allowed to draw and paint.
 As I got older, this love never faded and eventually I went to college to study art.
 Currently, I am working on my doctoral degree in art education and women's, gender and sexuality studies at Penn State University.
 But as a Sri Lankan-American, a brown woman, one who was sexually assaulted at age 11, raised in poverty in a single parent home, getting here was quite a challenge.

 But with the help of a wonderful, strong woman as my mother, and other incredible people who have loved, supported and encouraged-- I am victim-survivor-thriver.
-What I have realized in my years of making art, researching, consulting and teaching--I am not alone.
-I am not alone in my experiences, nor in my passion to overcome and to want better for my own children.
+What I have realized in my years of making art, researching, consulting and teaching- is that I am not alone--you are not alone.
+I am not alone in my experiences, nor in my passion to overcome, protect children, promote inclusion in professional practices of the globe.works make

-After women get through all the emotional content of trauma, we need to remember, what we have to offer this world has value, and the creative practices we experience can change lives.
+After women get through all the emotional content of trauma, we need to remember, what we have to offer this world has value, and the creative practices we experience can change lives be it through the visual arts, music, film or small screen.

 Currently a Doctoral Student in Art Education at Penn State University